debbiep168/SchedulerBot/README.md

 A language-aware and artificially intelligent Slackbot that can schedule reminders and meetings with other Slack users in Google Calendar

+## Features:
+1. Create reminders
+2. Schedule Meetings that automatically create Google Calendar Events for you

 ## Getting Started
 ### Prerequisites: